cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 It also performs some integrity checks designed to catch certain configuration issues and impossible scheduling constraints.

-These checks are also performed by ``cylc run`` before starting a workflow.
+These checks are also performed by ``cylc play`` before starting a workflow.

 All legal entries are documented in :cylc:conf:`flow.cylc`.